robinboncoeur/Art/docs/writing/W_Edits.md

 "Don't *you* ever get tired of it?"

 "Sometimes," she admitted.
-"But if I went somewhere else, I'd miss seeing 'Bright Eyes', Sarah.
+"But if I worked somewhere else, I'd miss 'Bright Eyes', Sarah.
 Not happening."

 She turned to Charlie.

 "Hey, chuckles, you were right."
 He looked up, eyes questioning.
-"About 'Bright Eyes'."
+"About Lily."

 His lips flickered with a quick smile.
 He gave a quick nod, and tucked his head back down over his sewing.